tmpfs/trucks/doc/API.md

 * `babel` Object options to pass to babel transform.
 * `css` String path to write the generated stylesheet.
 * `js` String path to write the generated javascript.
+* `html` String path to write the generated template markup.
 * `eol` String override the default EOL for concatenation.

 ### trucks.load